exarobibliologist/geek-code/README.md

 Version 6.x was a complete revision, improved with better comprehension, flow, revised vocabulary.

+[Click here to see Version 7.x](https://github.com/exarobibliologist/geek-code/blob/2484c723fe4b5572114e15c38cbc1944c06bfa23/Geek%20v7%20Code) Version 7.x greatly expanded on version 6 by adding new, modern fields that geeks spend time in.

-Welcome to The Geek Code Version 7.0
+Welcome to Geek Code 2025.1.0.0
 ======

-This updated edition greatly expands on version 6 by adding new, modern fields that geeks spend time in.

-Additionally, this code will begin using semantic version numbering to indicate changes.
+Rather than continuing the numbering scheme started back in 1993, which can become confusing figuring out which version you need to use and where to find it, I have decided to instead number Geekcode versions using a hybrid of semantic numbering and calendar numbering.
+In addition, older versions of Geekcode will be archived in GitHub repository for posterity, and easy access.
+These versions will be linked in the historical archive above.

+The numbering scheme I am going to follow will be `YEAR.MAJOR.MINOR.PATCH`

+It's obvious what `YEAR` means. `MAJOR` and `MINOR` will track major or minor version changes throughout the year, resetting on the next `YEAR`'s major release.

+The obvious benefits to this method are:

+Time context - Including the year tells users when the release was made — helpful in long-lived projects (which geekcode definitely qualifies as long-lived) or when regular updates are important.
+And people can tell how frequently you're releasing updates just by glancing at the version history.

+Chronological sorting - Versions sort nicely in order when the year is the leading number.

 How Does It Work?
 ------

-The code is made up of alphanumeric identifiers that represent different categories and subcategories.
+Geekcode is made up of alphanumeric identifiers that represent different categories and subcategories.
 Following these identifiers are qualifiers, represented by the symbols + and -, that indicate factors such as amount, size, or level of proficiency.
 These qualifiers can be stacked to provide more specific information, such as `H+++`, which indicates an individual with an extremely high level of skill in Hardware.

 The broad categories that can be encoded are: Geek of, Wetware, Computers, Politics, Entertainment, and Lifestyle.
 Each category has its own subcategories, and you can provide as much or as little detail as you like.
 For example, `U++` indicates a person with a high level of interest or proficiency in Unix, while `ULDU++` indicates someone with a particular interest in Unix/Linux/Debian/Ubuntu.
 Additional subcategories can be indicated with a forward slash, such as `GCS/GM`, which indicates a Geek of Computer Science and Math.